 The cost of sales associated with the software and services segment relates primarily to compensation expenses, hardware expenses and the amortization of the Company's purchased software development costs.
 These expenses represented approximately 65.4% and 72.0% of the cost of sales for the software and services segment for the years ended July 31, 2008 and 2007, respectively.
 As a result of the Company's acquisition of the iEmployee operations in October 2007, approximately \$0.8 million in compensation expenses and related expenses for the iEmployee support group were recorded as part of cost of sales.
 To supplement the demands on the Company's internal support group, Forgent outsourced certain professional services to one vendor during fiscal year 2008, which increased deployment expenses by approximately \$0.1 million.
 Additionally, Forgent incurred a \$0.1 million increase in hardware expenses during fiscal year 2008, as compared to fiscal year 2007, resulting from increased sales of LCD panels and barcode scanners to complement sales of its scheduling and asset management software.
-Although the purchased software development costs related to the NetSimplicity acquisition were fully amortized during fiscal year 2007, this reduction in amortization expenses was offset by the increase in amortization expenses related to the set factors, among others, led to a \$1.3 million increase in cost of sales for fiscal year 2008.
+Although the purchased software development costs related to the NetSimplicity acquisition were fully amortized during fiscal year 2007, this reduction in amortization expenses was offset by the increase in amortization expenses related to the purchased software development costs acquired from the iEmployee operations during fiscal year 2008.
+The combination of these factors, among others, led to a \$1.3 million increase in cost of sales for fiscal year 2008.